 A: Yes!
 At NBS, our goal is to team you up with the best instructor for you.
 To avoid disappointment, we strongly recommend booking in advance with any specific requests.

 A: That’s ok!
-Come and see our friendly NBS friendly and we will do our best to identify them from the photo board on our website.
-To see our current staff, please check the Team page Team page
+Come and see our friendly NBS front desk staff and we will do our best to identify them from the photo board on our website.
+To see our current staff, please check the Team page

 .
 Please note that such requests are dependent on availability and the return rate of instructors from year to year.